 All of our executive officers and directors and the holders of substantially all of our equity holders are subject to lock-up agreements with the underwriters of this offering that restrict the equityholders' ability to transfer shares of our common stock for periods of at least days from the date of this prospectus.
 Subject to the restrictions under Rule 144 under the Securities Act, shares of common stock outstanding after this offering will be eligible for resale days after the date of this prospectus upon the expiration of lock-up agreements or other contractual restrictions.
-In addition, at any time with or without public notice, BofA Securities, Inc. and Barclays Capital Inc. may in their discretion release shares subject to such lock-up agreements prior to the expiration of this day lock-up period.
+In addition, at any time with or without public notice, BofA Securities, Inc. and Barclays Capital Inc. may in their discretion release shares subject to such lock-up agreements prior to the expiration of this -day lock-up period.
 See "Shares Eligible for Future Sale" for additional information.
 As these resale restrictions end, the market price of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.

-In addition, based on our capitalization as of December 31, 2020, shares issuable upon exercise of outstanding options and shares issuable upon exercise of outstanding warrants will also be eligible for sale upon expiration of the day lock-up period.
-We intend to register all of the shares underlying outstanding options and any shares underlying other equity incentives we may grant in the future for public resale under the Securities Act.
+In addition, based on our capitalization as of December 31, 2020, shares issuable upon exercise of outstanding options and shares issuable upon exercise of outstanding options and any shares underlying other equity incentives we may grant in the future for public resale under the Securities Act.
 Accordingly, these shares will be able to be freely sold in the public market upon issuance to the extent permitted by any applicable vesting requirements and the lock-up agreements described above.
 Sales of stock by these stockholders or the perception that such sales could occur could adversely affect the trading price of our common stock.